JustKiddingCode/arpoc/docs/implementation/plugin_architecture.rst

    hide acentities
    hide object

+Access control rules must be tailored to fit the individual needs.
-We used a modular design, so that users can modify the behaviour to their needs.
+Therefore we used a modular design, so that users can modify the behaviour to their needs.
 As above figure illustrates, there are three possibilities to use plugins:

 * Obligations
 * Environment setters
 * Object Setters

-For each type the plugin must inherit from a specific class and the python module must be placed in specific configurable folder.
+For each type the plugin must inherit from a specific class and the Python module must be placed in specific configurable folder.

 .. uml::